ansible/ansible/docs/docsite/rst/dev_guide/testing_compile.rst

    ansible-test units --help

-For advanced options see ``ansible-test compile --help``

 Installing dependencies
 =======================

 ``ansible-test`` has a number of dependencies , for ``compile`` tests we suggest running the tests with ``--local``, which is the default

-The dependencies can be installed using the ``-requirements`` argument.
+The dependencies can be installed using the ``--requirements`` argument.
 For example:

 .. code:: shell